 Source: From Marble Hill to Maryland Line, an Informal History of Northern Baltimore County by S.B.
 Clements and C.E.
 Clemens.

 The Manor Conservancy’s Rural Legacy area extends across the Baltimore and Harford County boundaries to augment a large block of lands preserved through the Maryland Environmental Trust (MET) and Maryland Agricultural Easements.

 Back to Top

 Clynmalira is a tract of 5,000 acres that was patented in the 1700s by Charles Carroll, who was Lord Baltimore’s Attorney General.
 The name is Gaelic, reputed to be named after the ancient Carroll estate in Ireland.
 The manor house on Carroll Road retains the name along with Clynmalira Methodist Church on Old York Road, which was also known as Pearce’s Meeting when it began prior to 1845.

 The Manor Conservancy Rural Legacy Area extends into the Clynmalira tract.

-The Fugate ProjectLocated in the heart of the Manor Area is an 18th century ruin know as the Fugate House.
-The Manor Conservancy commissioned study of thesite and production of the book: The Fugate House: An Investigation into the History of A Stone Run in My Lady’s Manor.
-As one of the oldest structures in the area, the site is important to colonial as well as the African-American history of the area.
-Additional aspirations of the Conservancy’s Fugate project are to stabilize and potentially restore the ruin so that it can be used as a historic, scenic, and educational resource in its original rural setting.
-Contact us at info@themanorconservancy for information about the book and the restoration project.
-News of its progress will be posted on the website.
+The Fugate ProjectLocated in the heart of the Manor Area is an 18th-century ruin know as the Fugate House.
+The Manor Conservancy commissioned a study of the site and production of the book: The Fugate House: An Investigation into the History of A Stone Ruin in My Lady’s Manor.
+As one of the oldest structures in the area, the site is important to colonial as well as Black history.
+Contact us at info@themanorconservancy for information about the book.